rust-lang/surveys/surveys/2021-trademark-survey/questions.md

 # Survey questions

-Whether or not you use Rust <https://rust-lang.org> today, we want to hear from you!
+Whether or not you use [Rust](https://rust-lang.org) today, we want to hear from you!

-We've created this survey to help guide the development of a Rust trademark policy that best serves the users of the Rust programming language.
+The Rust Foundation has created this survey to help guide the development of a Rust trademark policy that best serves the users of the Rust programming language.
 The purpose of this questionnaire is to get directional information.
 For that reason, if you largely agree with an answer but not entirely, you should say you agree.
 There will be further refinements as the trademark guidelines are developed where we will be working out the nuances.

 We are referring to the words RUST and CARGO and the logos, so assume the question is about both the words and the logos.
 If the question is about only